CJC History

 • Formation of CJC’s first true Board of Directors.
 Lesli was President.

-• It’s not certain when home based Shabbat Services began, but the first recorded CJC Shabbat Service was held at Philip Chapnick & Linda Bea Miller’s house, led by EJ Cohen.
+• It’s not certain when home based Shabbat Services began, but the first recorded CJC Shabbat Service was held at Philip Chapnick & Linda Bea Miller’s house.
+Linda Bea’s cousin EJ Cohen was visiting as a lay leader & offered to help us have a home Shabbat in 1997.
 Perhaps in June.
+There were enough people for a minyan!

 • A Tashlich Service was held at Roosevelt Beach, led by Rabbi Evan Goodman from Temple Beth El.